-- Ensuring the organisation operates in accordance with charitable and company law in line with its governing documents and the Code for Sports Governance. - Upholding the reputation of the organisation. - Determining the organisation's strategic direction and alignment. - Supporting the organisation's CEO and senior management team to deliver Active Gloucestershire's business plan. - Providing oversight and accountability. - Ensuring governance is shared rather than centralised within one single agency or individual. - Scrutinising the performance of the organisation, holding executive staff to account via the examination of key performance indicators and targets outlined in the CEO's report. - Maintaining the financial health of the organisation, which it does by scrutinising the financial information contained within the FRC report and the external auditors report. - Reviewing risk continually, which it does via the risk register. - Approving organisational policies and procedures.
+- Ensuring the organisation operates in accordance with charitable and company law in line with its governing documents and the Code for Sports Governance - Upholding the reputation of the organisation - Determining the organisation's strategic direction and alignment - Supporting the organisation's CEO and senior management team to deliver Active Gloucestershire's business plan - Providing oversight and accountability - Ensuring governance is shared rather than centralised within one single agency or individual - Scrutinising the performance of the organisation, holding executive staff to account via the examination of key performance indicators and targets outlined in the CEO's report. - Maintaining the financial health of the organisation, which it does by scrutinising the financial information contained within the FRC report and the external auditors report - Reviewing risk continually, which it does via the risk register - Approving organisational policies and procedures.

-During 2023-2024, the Board met eight times, including the Away Day / AGM.
+During 2024-2025, the Board met five times, including the Away Day / AGM.
 The Board's principal areas of focus during the year have been:

-- Trustee recruitment - Developing the Board's own understanding of social movements, whole system change and backbone organisations - Review and discussion of we can move values and behaviours, movement building strategy, evaluation, leadership and branding - Review of business development and business plan - Financial scrutiny annual accounts, financial plan, budgets, and external audit - Policy reviews as per the policy cycle.
+- Trustee recruitment - Review and discussion of we can move values and behaviours, movement building strategy, evaluation, leadership and branding - Review of business development and business plan - Financial scrutiny annual accounts, financial plan, budgets, and external audit - Policy reviews as per the policy cycle.